Elecampane (Inula helenium)

-Elecampane plants get large - up to 5 feet tall.
+Elecampane plants get large - up to 5 feet tall - sometimes taller!
+I've had a few that reached almost 7 feet tall..
 They don't seem to mind a bit of crowding - I usually plant them in a zig-zag pattern about 11 inches apart.
-The plan is to dig up the row and harvest about half the roots in 2 years, so that thins them out nicely periodically.
+The plan is to dig up the row and harvest about half the roots in 2 years, so that they get thinned out nicely periodically.

-The flowers of the Elecampane plant, although not used medicinally, are very attractive and look like bright yellow daisies.
+The flowers of the Elecampane plant, although not used medicinally, are very attractive and look like bright yellow daisies or small sunflowers.
 The leaves are large and lightly fuzzy, similar to tobacco leaves.
-Leaves can be over foot long.
+Leaves can be over a foot long.

 Elecampane is a very safe herb with lots of historical use.
 I find Elecampane safer to use than Lungwort/Pulmonaria, which, depending on the cultivar, could contain pretty high levels of pyrrolizidine alkaloids which are damaging to the liver.
 I use Elecampane on an 'as needed' basis - sipping tea made with it when I get a cold or flu.
 I like to use Elecampane in small, warm, and frequently repeated doses throughout a cold.
 I often combine Elecampane with other herbs when using it for bronchitis.

 Elecampane can also be used in an herbal salve as an anti-microbial.
 I don't use it as an every day tonic, as it can cause sleepiness.
 I don't recommend it during pregnancy or nursing.
 Some people can be allergic to it, so, as with all new herbs, start with small doses and observe how you feel.